algorithmica-org/algorithmica/content/english/hpc/arithmetic/float.md

 Zeros are encoded by setting all bits to zero, except for the sign bit in the negative case.
 Infinities are encoded by setting all their exponent bits to one and all mantissa bits to zero, but the sign bit distinguishing between a positive and a negative infinity.

-The other type is the "not-a-mumber” (NaN), which is generated as the result of mathematically incorrect operations:
+The other type is the "not-a-number” (NaN), which is generated as the result of mathematically incorrect operations:

 $$
 \log(-1),\; \arccos(1.01),\; ∞ − ∞,\; −∞ + ∞,\; 0 × ∞,\; 0 ÷ 0,\; ∞ ÷ ∞
 $$

 There are two types of NaNs: a signalling NaN and a quiet NaN.
-A signalling NaN raises an exception flag, which may or may not cause an immediate hardware interrupt becased on FPU configuration, while a quiet NaN just propagates through almost every arithmetic operation, resulting in more NaNs.
+A signalling NaN raises an exception flag, which may or may not cause an immediate hardware interrupt because on FPU configuration, while a quiet NaN just propagates through almost every arithmetic operation, resulting in more NaNs.

 Both NaNs are encoded as all their exponent set to ones and the mantissa part being everything other than all zeroes (to distinguish them from infinities).